 - 1.6.
-Any additional rule to these specific rules must be justified by national legal requirements and notified in the advance programme - 1.7.
-Continental Championship can be allocated by the decision of Formulae Committee and it will consist in one round. - 1.8 The Timing Team to be used at all events has to be approved by Daily Management Committee. - 1.9 The Rescue Service to be used at all events has to be approved by Daily Management Committee. - 1.10 It is highly recommended to avoid having back-to-back races on 2 consecutive week-ends in the calendar, which may result in having insufficient number of participants at one or the other venue.
-A minimum interval of 3 weeks (two week-end free) should be allocated in between every round of the World Championship that is staged in Europe.
+Any additional rule to these specific rules must be justified by national legal requirements and notified in the advance programme - Continental Championship can be allocated by the decision of Formulae Committee and it will consist in one round. - 1.8 The Timing Team to be used at all events has to be approved by Daily Management Committee. - 1.9 A permanent Rescue Team must be used at all World Championship and Continental Championship events -exception can only be given by the Daily Management Committee.
+Costs of the permanent Rescue Team are to be covered by Local Organizer.

+- 1.10 It is highly recommended to avoid having back-to-back races on 2 consecutive week-ends in the calendar, which may result in having insufficient number of participants at one or the other venue.
+A minimum interval of 3 weeks (two week-end free) should be allocated in between every round of the World Championship that is staged in Europe. - 1.11 All the National Authorities who intend to organize a Formula 2 World or Continental Championship event, have to send their request to the UIM Secretariat with date and venue for their event before the 10th September of the previous year.